 Traveling between towns in Europe is easy with low-cost flights with airlines like Ryanair.

-Now you know that you shouldn’t skip Zadar when visiting Croatia because there are a lot of top things to see in Zadar!
+Now you know that you shouldn’t skip Zadar when visiting Croatia because there are a lot of fun things to do!

 This ancient town north of the Dalmatian coast is very worthy of your time and we recommend spending at least 2 or 3 days to experience the city and 1 extra day to visit the National Park and do the boat trip.

-Whether you combine a trip to Zadar on a European continental trip, you’re road tripping Croatia or you only have a weekend to spend, this interesting and relaxing town won’t let you down.
+Whether you combine a trip to Zadar in a European continental trip, you’re road tripping Croatia or you only have a weekend to spend, this interesting and relaxing town won’t let you down.